Cabinet approves Kochi Metro Rail project's 2nd phase, to cost Rs 1,957 cr | Science-Environment

 - India

-In a statement after the cabinet meeting, the government said preparatory work for the second phase, including road widening of the Seaport Airport Road, are progressing well.
+In a statement after the cabinet meeting, the government said preparatory work for the second phase, including road widening of the Seaport Airport Road, is progressing well.

 The second phase from JLN Stadium to Infopark will pass through Kakkanad.

+''The Union Cabinet, chaired by Prime Minister Narendra Modi, has approved the implementation of the Kochi metro Rail Phase II of Kochi Metro Rail Project from JLN Stadium to Infopark via Kakkanad, at a cost of Rs 1,957.05 crore, with a length of 11.17 Kms and 11 stations,'' the statement stated.

-The Kochi Metro Phase 1A project of viaduct of 1.80 km between Petta to SN Junction with an approved cost of Rs 710.93 crore is being implemented as a state sector project.
+The Kochi Metro Phase 1A project of viaduct of 1.80 km between Petta and SN Junction with an approved cost of Rs 710.93 crore is being implemented as a state sector project.

 Kochi Metro Phase 1 B Project of 1.20 km from SN Junction to Thripunithura Terminal is also under construction as state sector project.